offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

 Also, this approach:

+* May not work since DNS resolution via SOCKS5 (used by Tor Browser) does not currently support arbitrary RR besides basic hostname lookup.
+* Could work if Tor Browser starts to use [DNS-over-HTTPS (DoH)][], which have it's on set of problems to be considered first (performance impact; reduces decentralizadion; blocking happening at DoH providers; etc).
 * Seems highly dependent on whether [RFC 7686][] will be honored by clients to either use or skip .onion addresses found in HTTPS DNS records.
+* Still needs a further and thorough security analysis to evaluate it's security properties, attack scenarios and mitigations (see [this initial discussion about HTTPS RRs][]).
 * Does not pave a way for Onion Names or opportunist discovery of .onion addresses.
-* Still needs a further and thorough security analysis to evaluate it's security properties, attack scenarios and mitigations (see [this initial discussion about HTTPS RRs][]).

 As an alternative, the following roadmap is proposed **without counting on any further/uncertain upstream improvement and without focusing only on Tor